-Note that in 2022 more than 85 mock trial teams participated in the CBA Mock Trial Program.
-Only twenty teams advanced to the State tournament, and only one of these teams was named the State Champion.
+&lt;sup>1Note that in 2023 more than 100 mock trial teams participated in the CBA Mock Trial Program.
+Only twenty-four teams advanced to the State tournament, and only one of these teams was named the State Champion.
 All in the Mock Trial program expect that students, teacher coaches, coaches, family members, and supporters will accept the results of competition in a mature, professional, and sportsmanlike manner.
 Coaches help prepare students for success by placing the highest priority on education, excellent preparation, and performance, rather than on winning.
 All need to handle the rigors of the tournaments with dignity and class.
 Anger, bad sportsmanship, and public displays of frustration are antithetical to the goals and objectives of Mock Trial.